 Beer Batter Onion Rings

-- 1 cup of flour
+- 1 1/4 cup all purpose flour

-- 1 cup of red ale
+- 1 cup red ale can also use lager or ale

 - 1 Tbsp Worcestershire sauce